architjen/MLOps_wafer/README.md

 MLOps_wafer
 ==============================

-This is a toy project for end-to-end ML with MLOps
+This is a toy project for end-to-end ML and MLOps

 Project Organization
 ------------